 How much you pay in PMI depends on your credit score and the amount of your down payment.
-PMI can tack on hundreds of dollars to your monthly housing bill.
-The bright side is that there are ways you can get rid of it.

 “Private mortgage insurance protects the lender from the elevated risk presented by a borrower that made a small down payment,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “Once the borrower has a sufficient equity cushion, the PMI will be removed.”

 Here are four options for homeowners eager to save money each month by losing those costly PMI payments.

 Option 1: Pay down your mortgage for automatic or final termination of PMI

 Under the HPA, the mortgage lender or servicer is required to drop your PMI when one of two things happens.
 The provider must automatically terminate PMI when your mortgage balance reaches 78 percent of the original purchase price, provided you are in good standing and haven’t missed any scheduled mortgage payments.